Martin Gore: Personal life

 Gore lives in Santa Barbara, California.
 He started dating lingerie designer and model Suzanne Boisvert after meeting in Paris in 1989.
 They married in August 1994, had three children and divorced in 2006.
-He married Kerrilee Kaski in June 2014 and they have two daughters together.
+In June 2014, he married Kerrilee Kaski, with whom he has two daughters.

-He became a vegetarian for health and moral reasons (along with Alan Wilder) in 1983.
+Gore became a vegetarian for health and moral reasons (along with bandmate Alan Wilder) in 1983.

-He suffered from stress-induced seizures during the band's 1993 Devotional Tour and publicly acknowledged his past alcoholism.
-During a stop on that Devotional Tour in Denver, Colorado, he was arrested by local police and fined $50 for holding a loud party in his hotel room.
+He had stress-induced seizures during the band's 1993 Devotional Tour and publicly acknowledged his past alcoholism.
+During a break on the Devotional Tour in Denver, Colorado, he was arrested by local police and fined $50 for holding a loud party in his hotel room.

+He is a supporter of Arsenal Football Club.